 The good news is that we didn’t end up with any late frosts, so my plants made it even though I put them in the ground too early.
-The bad news is that someone (who is yet to be determined) broke my zucchini plant and I wasn’t able to save it.
+The bad news is that someone (who is yet to be determined) broke my zucchini plant, and I wasn’t able to save it.

-The tomato plants were getting pretty unruly, but Sean put up my trellis last week, and I pruned and tied up the large tomato plant on the right after this picture was taken (the one on the left is a dwarf variety so it doesn’t need pruning).
+The tomato plants were getting pretty unruly, but Sean put up my trellis last week, and I pruned and tied up the large tomato plant on the right after this picture was taken (the one on the left is a dwarf variety, so it doesn’t need pruning).

-Since everything is growing so well (with the exception of the dead cucumber and zucchini plants, LOL!), I’m starting to turn my attention to learning more about pests and disease.
+Since everything is growing so well (with the exception of the dead cucumber and zucchini plants, LOL!), I’m starting to turn my attention to learning more about pests and diseases.
 Thankfully, Mike from Urban Organic Gardener has agreed to answer my questions as I embark on this gardening journey!
 As I told him, I’d rather email him for advice since Googling results in a dozen different conflicting answers.